Cause (+ Cures) for a Fish That’s Floating Upside-Down But is Still Alive?

 Here’s the reason behind a fish that floats upside-down, yet remains alive:

 The impaired buoyancy in fish is caused by a malfunction of their swim bladder.
-When affected by Swim Bladder Disorder fish will often lose the ability to properly swim.
+When affected by Swim Bladder Disorder fish will often lose the ability to swim properly.
 They will float uncontrollably to the top of the aquarium, turned upside down, while still being alive.
-In some cases the fish will lay upside down or sideways on the bottom, unable to swim upwards.
-Affected fish will face difficulties when trying to maintain their floating balance, as the swim bladder is located in the lower half of the body.

-In some cases the fish will lay upside down or sideways on the bottom, unable to swim upwards.
-Affected fish will face difficulties when trying to maintain their floating balance, as the swim bladder is located in the lower half of the body.
+In some cases, the fish will lie upside down or sideways on the bottom and be unable to swim upwards.
+Affected fish will face difficulties maintaining their floating balance, as the swim bladder is located in the lower half of the body.

-The swim bladder disease in fish is not lethal on its own and it is rather a symptom than an independent condition.
+The swim bladder disease in fish is not lethal on its own and it is instead a symptom rather than an independent condition.

-Note that in some fish such as the upside-down catfish swimming with the belly up is a normal trait of character.
+Note that in some fish such as the upside-down catfish swimming with the belly up is a typical trait of character.

 What causes swim bladder disease?